RKrogh/MordorTodo/README.md

 # Mordor Todo - One Task to Rule Them All

+An AI experiment.
+Trying to create an app using a one-liner. #nohands "Build me a Todo-app worthy of Mordor".

+The result?
 A dark, ominous Todo application worthy of the Dark Lord himself.
 Built with React, Vite, and Framer Motion.

 ## Features